Today is Saint Martha's feast day and I still have not written anything I like better about her than this piece, which I present again.

 Martha also shows her great faith and understanding in unmistakable terms: I have come to believe that you are the Messiah, the Son of God, the one who is coming into the world.
 What an amazing moment that must have been between Jesus and Martha.
 Yet, after such a moment, she also doesn't forget her sister, Mary, who is still at home mourning.
 Martha is both loving and practical to the bone.

 We have an unmistakable example of that practicality when Jesus is getting ready to raise Lazarus from the dead and we are told: Martha, the dead man's sister, said to him, "Lord, by now there will be a stench; he has been dead for four days" (John 11:39).
 Martha's unwavering, housewifely, detail-oriented common sense is used to emphasize the greatness of Jesus' miracle.
-The corpse is well into decay in that hot climate and yet he will still be brought back to life.
+The corpse is well into decay and yet he will still be brought back to life.
 How like God to use the mundane and practical moment to catch our attention and bring it to an even greater realization of His glory and love for us.

 Six days before Passover Jesus came to Bethany, where Lazarus was, whom Jesus had raised from the dead.
 They gave a dinner for him there, and Martha served, while Lazarus was one of those reclining at table with him.Through watching Martha's progression in the previous Scripture, this very simple mention speaks to the difference between the first time we saw her and now.